D.K. Metcalf Player Prop Bets for NFL Week 13 | Seattle vs. San Francisco 12/5/2021

 Season Stats

-- Metcalf has 650 receiving yards on 47 catches (76 targets) with eight touchdowns this season, averaging 59.1 yards per game.
+- Metcalf has also tacked on 650 yards on 47 grabs and eight touchdowns.
+He has been targeted 76 times and puts up 59.1 receiving yards per game.

+- So far this season, 24.0% of the 317 passes thrown by his team have gone Metcalf's way.

 - With 11 targets in the red zone this season, Metcalf has been on the receiving end of 33.3% of his team's 33 red zone pass attempts.